MunasheMuk2/streetwear-curated/README.md

     - Placed at the top of the page along with the company logo "Streetwear Curated" on the left
     - Contains navigation links on the right side:
-        * HOME - main page with featured streetwear and "about us" section for people to learn about Streetwear Curated
+        * HOME - main page with featured streetwear and "about us" section for users to learn about Streetwear Curated
         * Rare finds - leads to the rare finds page where users can see exclusive and unique streetwear items
         * Events - the events page showcases upcoming streetwear events that bring together fans, collectors and fashion forward individuals
         * Subscribe - leads to the subscribe form page where users can fill out the form in order to receive newsletters